SergSlon/Efika_Nova_Framework/README-DEV.md

 ## Enviroment

-wemp544ipv4 will use as development enviroment.
+latest xampp will use as development enviroment.
+Visit http://www.apachefriends.org/ for more information.

 ## Coding Standards